hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

-The build/deploy process will take a little bit of time as the docker image is being created.
+The build/deploy process will take a little time as the docker image is being created.
 The response, containing the encoded payload, will be quite large.

-4. State
+#### State

 This endpoint will likely go away as the Openchain API matures.
-Accessing the state of a chaincode directly from the application layer presents security issues.
-Instead of allowing the application developer to directly access the state, we anticipate to retrieve the state of a given chaincode via a getter function within the chaincode itself.
-This getter function will be implemented by the chaincode developer to respond with whatever they see fit for describing the value of the state.
-The getter function will be invoked as a query transaction (equivalent to call in Ethereum) on the chaincode from the application layer and will therefore not be recorded as a transaction on the blockchain.
+Accessing the state of a chainCode directly from the application layer presents security issues.
+Instead of allowing the application developer to directly access the state, we anticipate to retrieve the state of a given chainCode via a getter function within the chainCode itself.
+This getter function will be implemented by the chainCode developer to respond with whatever they see fit for describing the value of the state.
+The getter function will be invoked as a query transaction (equivalent to call in Ethereum) on the chainCode from the application layer and will therefore not be recorded as a transaction on the blockchain.

     GET /state/{chaincodeID}/{key}

-Invoke the State endpoint to retrieve the value stored for a given key of a specific chaincode.
+Invoke the State endpoint to retrieve the value stored for a given key of a specific chainCode.
 Think of the chaincodeID and key as a compound key.
 You can create a valid query for the state as you know the value of the state being set inside the testing code.
 Take a look at buildTestLedger2 method inside [api_test.go](https://github.com/openblockchain/obc-peer/blob/master/openchain/api_test.go).
 This method creates the blockchain you are querying against.
-You will see calls to SetState(chaincodeID string, key string, value []byte) method, which sets the sate of a particular chaincode and key to a specific value.
+You will see calls to SetState(chaincodeID string, key string, value []byte) method, which sets the sate of a particular chainCode and key to a specific value.
 You will see the following being set, among others:

 ```
 MyContract1 + code --> code example